VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

 ## Results

 The results definitely show Thiruvalluvar cannot be replaced by Machine anytime soon.
-But if you notice the results, astonishedly the machine (LSTM) has learnt to produce sensible Tamil words with punctuations.
+But if you notice the results, astonishingly the machine (LSTM) has learnt to produce sensible Tamil words with punctuations.
 I was also amazed that how this simple model learn the syntax of Thirukkural such as nearly four words in the first line and three words in the second line.